Wesbest/KubernetesForEveryone/README.md

 &nbsp;
 ### Create a namespace
-Now that we are into the cluster we need to create a namespace, but first let's see what namespaces are there already.
+Now that we are into the cluster we need to create a namespace, but first let's see what namespaces are available.

 ```bash
 kubectl get namespace